edwardbirdlab/BALROG-MON/README.md

 <!-- ABOUT THE PROJECT -->

-## About BALROG
+## About BALROG-MON

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-BALROG is a nextflow pipeline built to utilize Q20+ Oxford Nanopore Long-reads to investigate antimicrobial resistance (AMR) and its mobility from metagenomic samples.
-While looking at AMR is the main goal of BALROG, it also provides subworkflows for many related analysies, such as pathogen detection and metagenomic community analysis.
+BALROG-MON is a nextflow pipeline built to utilize Q20+ Oxford Nanopore Long-reads to investigate bacterial antimicrobial resistance (AMR) and its mobility from metagenomic samples.
+While looking at AMR is the main goal of BALROG-MON, it also provides subworkflows for many related analyses, such as pathogen detection and metagenomic community analysis of bacteria, viruses and other microorganisms in the sample.

-## BALROG IS STILL IN DEVELOPMENT
+## BALROG-MON IS STILL IN DEVELOPMENT

 Not all features are fully implemented, and while the pipeline MIGHT work in its current state, I would fully expect some troubleshooting to be in store.
-If you do deciede to test it out in its current state please repot any and all bugs you find, or any suggestions for improvements!
+If you do deciede to test it out in its current state please report any and all bugs you find, or suggest any improvements!

 <!-- GETTING STARTED -->
 ## Getting Started

-Before you get too far along, familiarize youself with the section to make sure this is the pipeline for you, and that you can meet the requirements.
-(Don't worry, there isnt too much to do)
+Before you get too far along, familiarize yourself with this section to make sure this is the pipeline for you and your equipment and samples can meet the requirements.
+(Don't worry, there isn't too much to do).

-### What Data do I Need?
+### What Data Do I Need?

-BALROG in its current form expects Q20+ Oxford Nanopore Long Read Metagenomic Sequecning.
-BALROG can run in Assembly-Free mode or assembles a metagenome using MetaFLYE, allowing for the analysis of low and high coverage metagenomes.
-BALROG in its standard configuration will require 100GB of RAM.
+BALROG-MON in its current form expects Q20+ Oxford Nanopore Long Read Metagenomic Sequencing.
+BALROG-MON can run in "Assembly-Free" mode or assembles a metagenome using metaFLYE, allowing for the analysis of low and high coverage metagenomes.
+BALROG-MON in its standard configuration will require 100GB of RAM.
 <br />
 <br />
-**If you would like to run BALROG with older, non-Q20+ Nanopore data, feel free to submit a feature request and I will add the option.**
+**If you would like to run BALROG-MON with older, non-Q20+ Nanopore data, feel free to submit a feature request and I will add the option.**

-### Dependicies
+### Dependencies

-All Dependicies are mannaged via Docker Containers and hosted on DockerHub.
-One of the following container runtime software packages will be required.
+All dependencies are managed via Docker Containers and hosted on DockerHub.
+One of the following container runtime software packages will be required:
 <br />
 1. Nextflow (>= 23.04.0.5857) - [Install Nextflow](https://www.nextflow.io/docs/latest/install.html)
 2. Docker/Singularity/Apptainer - [Install Docker](https://docs.docker.com/engine/install/) - [Install Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) - [Install Apptainer](https://apptainer.org/docs/admin/main/installation.html)

 ### Installation

-Perfered Method - Download Release
+Preferred Method - Download Release
    ```sh
    wget https://github.com/edwardbirdlab/BALROG-MON/releases/download/v0.0.0/BALROG-0.0.0.tar.gz
    tar -xzf BALROG-0.0.0.tar.gz